Dianabarr19/cash-register-app/README.md

 <h2>Project Insights: </h2>
   <br>
   I decided to add a discount repository as it seemed easier to store current and future discounts there; I thought this could be the best way to make it easier to expand.
 Each product is composed by 3 attributes: code, name and price.
-Each item has a unique code, for example: Green Tea’s code is GR1.
-And price is the regular price of the product (without discount).
+Each item has a unique <strong> code </strong>, for example: Green Tea’s code is GR1.
+And <strong> price </strong> means the regular price of the product (without discount).

 In the same way, each discount has 4 attributes: product, type, quantity, and value.
 <ul>